vaadin/platform/scripts/generator/templates/template-release-notes.md

 The best way to get started with Vaadin is to go to [https://start.vaadin.com](https://start.vaadin.com) and configure your new application by setting up your views, entities, styles, and the technology stack you’re interested in.

 ### Note
-Vaadin 22 starters are not available just yet in vaadin.com.
-You can use Vaadin 21 starter and manually change Vaadin version (see instructions below).
+vaadin 23 starters are not available just yet in vaadin.com.
+You can use vaadin 22 starter and manually change Vaadin version (see instructions below).

 ## Maven Archetypes
 Maven is the de-facto build tool for Java web applications.
 Major IDEs also support Maven out of the box and most often you'll be using Maven via your favorite IDE.